 Extract – allows you to unzip files inside your server directories.
-This feature is useful when performing manual WordPress updates, restoring blog data, or reinstalling WordPress on your domain.
+This feature is useful when performing manual WordPress updates, restoring blog files, or reinstalling a WordPress site.

 Directory Navigation Menu Buttons – Useful navigation functions inside the File Manager section include Up One Level, Reload, Select All, and Unselect All.